2022 NFL playoffs bracket: Full TV schedule, seeds, teams in playoff picture, kickoff times for every AFC & NFC game - NBC Sports

 AFC bracket: (4) Cincinnati Bengals at (1) Tennessee Titans; (3) Buffalo Bills at (2) Kansas City Chiefs

-NFC bracket: (6) San Francisco 49ers at (1) Green Bay Packers; Winner of Cardinals–Rams at (2) Tampa Bay Buccaneers
+NFC bracket: (6) San Francisco 49ers at (1) Green Bay Packers; (4) Los Angeles Rams at (2) Tampa Bay Buccaneers

 What teams are playing in the 2022 NFL Playoffs?